 Breathwork for Recovery® practitioners maintain respect for colleagues.
-They refrain from the exploitation of professional relationships for personal gain, whether financial, personal, professional or for research purposes.
-They understand and respect the need for referral to other professionals and create and maintain a network of trusted professionals to do so with.
-Breathwork for Recovery® practitioners respect each other’s clientele and do not embark to take clients or facilities from other practitioners that are working with them or attempting to work with them.
+They refrain from the exploitation of professional relationships for personal gain, whether financial, personal, professional, or for research purposes.
+They understand and respect the need for referral to other professionals and create and maintain a network of trusted professionals with which to do so.
+Breathwork for Recovery® practitioners respect each other’s clientele and do not embark to take clients or facilities from other Breathwork for Recovery® practitioners that are working with them or attempting to work with them.

 - Breathwork for Recovery® practitioners try to avoid entering into a therapeutic relationship with someone who is currently seeing another practitioner without the knowledge of that practitioner.
 However, they acknowledge that it is the client’s right to seek out treatment which they feel best meets their needs.
 Breathwork for Recovery® practitioners inform the client of the potential problems in precipitous terminations and urge them to complete the termination process with their former practitioner if it will not be detrimental to the client to do so.

 - If it appears that a client has been abused in a former or concurrent professional relationship, Breathwork for Recovery® practitioners inform the client how to seek appropriate recourse.

 - The Ethical Guidelines of Breathwork for Recovery® make no attempt to limit the free speech of its members.
 In exercising their right to free speech, Breathwork for Recovery® practitioners ensure that their statements are professional and non- combative in tone, balanced, and factually accurate.